 Your domain name expiration tells Google how committed you are to your domain name.

 Think about this.
 How many websites come and go every year?
 People who buy a domain name for a year often do so to create doorway domains (domains used for a specific keyword to drive visitors to another domain).
 Google doesn’t like this.

 In addition to that, people often buy domain names, create a website and quit after just one year.
 How many times have you followed a link on a website only to find the website no longer exists?

 Google wants their search engine to pull up the best, most relevant pages.
 One of the ways they decide you are a legitimate and quality website is by how long your website has been around and how long they think you are going to stick around.

 If they don’t think your domain name is going to exist in a year, why should they put your website priority over a domain name that is clearly invested?

 Purchasing the right domain name and letting Google know you are here to stay, is one easy way for you to rank higher in Google.
 It’s certainly not the most important ranking factor, but if you’re serious about your website and SEO, paying for a five year (or longer) domain name registration is a worthwhile investment.

 According to Google’s patent, Google uses certain signals to determine how legitimate your domain name is.

 “Certain signals may be used to distinguish between illegitimate and legitimate domains.
 For example, domains can be renewed up to a period of 10 years.
 Valuable (legitimate) domains are often paid for several years in advance, while doorway (illegitimate) domains rarely are used for more than a year.
 Therefore, the date when a domain expires in the future can be used as a factor in predicting the legitimacy of a domain and, thus, the documents associated therewith.”

-If you have only paid for your domain name for a year, consider renewing it for 5 to 10 years.
+If you have only paid for your domain name for a year, there are a lot of good reasons why you should buy your domain name for five years.
 If you are invested in your website, your domain name expiration should reflect that.